Softpanorama

 Perl Debugging

-Perl regular expressions man page The s/// substitution function Grep style operations Working with columns Sed-style operations Classic Unix Tools Classic Unix Tools Page
+Perl Regular Expressions Perl Split function Regular Expressions Best Practices Grep style operations Working with columns Sed-style operations Classic Unix Tools Page

-Perl power tools Regular expressions Pipes Perl Tips History Humor Etc
+Perl power tools Regular expressions Pipes Perl Tips Larry Wall Humor Etc

 In modern Unix programming environment Perl can be used as AWK replacement even in simple scripts.
+AWK no longer has advantage due to its more compact size as on modern computer load time of Perl interpreter is negligible unless it is done in a deeply nested loops.
 Recently Perl became a standard, installed by default in all major Unixes including AIX, HP-UX, Linux and Solaris.
 It is usually available in /usr/bin.

-Perl is also amazingly Unix-friendly language that give the programmer full access to the Unix API.
-For an introduction to Perl written for system admistrators see Nikolai Bezroukov.
+I would like to repeat it again: Perl is also amazingly Unix-friendly language that give a programmer full access to the Unix API.
+For an introduction to Perl written for system administrators see Nikolai Bezroukov.
 Skeptical Introduction to Perl

 The simplest way to start is to remember -e option (execute), which instructs Perl interpreter that the next argument is a Perl statement to be compiled and run.
-If -e is given, Perl will not look for a script filename in the argument list.
+If -e is given, Perl will not look for a script filename in the argument list in will take the argument that follows -e as the text of the script.
 Make sure to use semicolons where you would in a normal program.
 For example

 perl -e 'print "Hello world of Perl command line";'